splunk/observability-workshop/content/en/rum/RUM-APM.md

+---
-# Correlate between Splunk RUM and APM backend services
+title: Correlate between Splunk RUM and APM backend services
+linkTitle: Correlation of RUM and APM
+weight: 13
+---
 * Continue with the RUM Session information in the RUM UI
 * See correlated APM traces and logs in the APM & Log Observer UI